 NYC’s Façade Inspection & Safety Program (FISP) mandates that owners of buildings higher than six stories must have exterior walls and appurtenances inspected every five years and a technical FISP report must be electronically filed with the Department of Buildings through DOB Now: Safety.

-These FISP inspections or ‘critical examinations’ must be conducted under the direction of a Qualified Exterior Wall Inspector (QEWI), and must include a close-up, typically hands-on inspection of at least one street-facing façade from roof to grade.
-Based on the conditions noted during the inspection, the QEWI will assign the following categories:
+These FISP inspections or ‘critical examinations’ must be conducted under the direction of a Qualified Exterior Wall Inspector (QEWI) by the Local Law 11 mandate, and must include a close-up, typically hands-on inspection of at least one street-facing façade from roof to grade.
+Based on the conditions noted during the FISP inspection, the QEWI will assign the following categories:

 SAFE: No repair work is required within the cycle.